Glutathione | Compounded Injectable

 Common (mild to moderate):

-Redness, swelling, itching, or burning at the injection site
+Redness, pain, itching, or irritation at the injection site

 Serious (seek medical care immediately):